raul23/chrome_extensions/books/creating_google_chrome_extensions/chapter_02/notes.md

 **Page-Action** component:
   - Associated with specific pages
   - Located inside the address bar
+    - As of October 9 2017, Page-Action components are located right of the address bar just like Browser-Action components
   - To display it:
     - call `chrome.pageAction.show(tabId)`
     OR